 The regression results are shown in Table 9.
-We find that lenders who lobbied were more likely to be bailed out (columns (1) and (2)) and received larger amounts of TARP funds (Columns (3) and (4)).
-Finally, lenders that spent more on lobbying activities received a bigger piece of the cake (Columns (5) and (6)).
+We find that lenders who lobbied were more likely to be bailed out (Columns (1) and (2)) and received larger amounts of TARP funds (Columns (3)

+and (4)).
+Lastly, lenders that spent more on lobbying activities received a bigger piece of the cake (Columns (5) and (6)).
+In terms of magnitude, lobbying lenders are 7 percent more likely to be bailed out (for comparison, less than 1 percent of the lenders in the dataset were bailed out), yet a one standard deviation increase in lobbying expenditures is associated with a relatively small 0.4 percent increase in the TARP funds received.
 Another interesting finding is that larger lenders were more likely to be bailed out as suggested by the positive and statistically significant coefficient on the two proxies for size - assets and market share.
-This is in line with the "too big to fail" argument.32 These results should be interpreted with caution.
-Note that the estimated may still be driven by unobserved lender-level characteristics or their risk profile as our measure of risk may not be capturing all aspects.
+This is in line with the too-big-to-fail argument.29